 Insurance Stucco Claim

-After seeing the costs we decided we had to call our insurance company who was Nationwide at the time.
-The process of dealing with our insurance company is a whole other story altogether, and I personally recommend finding another insurance provider.
+After seeing the costs we decided we had to call our insurance company.
 After two months of waiting and having almost no communication, our insurance company denied our claim based on the premise that it was caused by poor workmanship from the builder.

 Our townhouse was not that old, in fact, it had not fully reached the 11-year mark at the time.
 A typical builder’s warranty is 10 years.
 The builder had been friends with one of our former neighbors and we had heard they came out and fixed some issues at one point.
 We tried to see if we could get the builder to make the repairs since the house was only 11 years old.
 Unfortunately, the builder had gone out of business several years before and the builder’s warranty was expired.